 INTRODUCTION

-Bloodstream infections (BSIs) are among the most common acquired illnesses in ICU patients.
+Bloodstream infections (BSIs) are among the most common acquired illnesses in Intensive Care Unit(ICU) patients.
 BSIs might be the result of bacterial bloodstream diffusion from a localized illness (secondary BSI) or the only recognized infectious process (primary BSI)1.In an international assessment evaluating the prevalence and consequences of infections in intensive care units, BSIs were found in 15% of infected patients and were the third most commonly seen illness 1.
 In view of the developing health-care-system organization, the traditional classification of BSIs as community-acquired or hospital-acquired is being revisited.
-A growing proportion of patients with advanced age and many co-morbidities are treated as outpatients, since health care services are shifting from hospitals to the community via various out-of-hospital institutions 2,3.The severity of the disease, the disruption of anatomical barriers (i.e., use of invasive equipment and surgery), and compromised immune response are just a few of the risk factors for developing BSI in patients in critical care units 4.
+A growing proportion of patients with advanced age and many co-morbidities are treated as outpatients, since health care services are shifting from hospitals to the community via various out-of-hospital institutions 2,3.The severity of the disease, the disruption of anatomical barriers (i.e., use of invasive equipment and surgery), and a compromised immune response are just a few of the risk factors for developing BSI in patients in critical care units 4.
 Additional risk factors for catheter-related BSIs in patients with central venous catheters (CVC) include insufficient sterile method adoption, operator inexperience, insertion site colonization, contamination of the catheter hub, and duration of catheter installation 5-7.Risk factors for BSIs brought on by resistant bacteria have been identified in a number of observational studies8.
-The risk of BSI brought on by resistant microbes is generally enhanced by prior antibiotic exposure, hospitalization, stays in nursing homes and long-term care institutions, and other risk factors for health care-associated BSI9,10.Additionally, being extremely young or old, having a weaker immune system as a result of diseases like cancer or diabetes, serious trauma, and burns are risk factors for ICU sepses11-14.
+The risk of BSI brought on by resistant microbes is generally enhanced by prior antibiotic exposure, hospitalization, stays in nursing homes and long-term care institutions, and other risk factors for healthcare-associated BSI9,10.Additionally, being extremely young or old, having a weaker immune system as a result of diseases like cancer or diabetes, serious trauma, and burns are risk factors for ICU sepses11-14.
 Numerous species, including bacteria, viruses, and fungi, can result in sepsis11.
 The lungs, brain, urinary tract, skin, and abdominal organs are typical sites for the main infection12.
 A recently published multinational observational research13 of 1,156 ICU patients worldwide revealed data on hospital-acquired BSIs.
 Gram-positive microbes made up 33.4% of all BSI-causing pathogens, whereas Gram-negative ones made up 56.8%.
 Although sepsis guidelines advise getting blood cultures before beginning antibiotic treatment, infection in the blood is not necessary for the diagnosis.
 Finding the potential site of the infection can be aided by medical imaging.
 Anaphylaxis, adrenal insufficiency, low blood volume, heart failure, and pulmonary embolism are further potential explanations of comparable signs and symptoms12.

 This study was conducted to investigate the clinical manifestations, and septic organisms in intensive care units of university hospitals, Sana'a, Yemen.
-Also to compare clinical characteristics, mortality and risk factors for positive case versus negative case for bacterial growth among sepsis patients.
+Also to compare clinical characteristics, mortality, and risk factors for positive cases versus negative cases for bacterial growth among sepsis patients.

 SUBJECTS AND METHODS